viamrobotics/docs/docs/tutorials/projects/guardian.md

 Navigate to your [robot's Control tab](/manage/fleet/robots/#control) to test the transform camera.
 Click on the transform camera panel and toggle the camera on, then point your camera at a person or pet to test if the vision service detects them.
-You should see a bounding box with label around different objects.
+You should see bounding boxes with labels around different objects.

 <div style="max-width: 600px" >
     <img src="../../img/guardian/test-transform.jpg" alt="the control tab transform camera panel">